Bug Off: Geranium Oil Properties

 Posted on March 30 2021

-In my opinion it is simply a marketing ploy purported by distributors to encourage the sale of a higher priced oil.
+That's because the internet is riddled with tonnes of construed and poor information and in my opinion it is simply a marketing ploy purported by distributors to encourage the sale of a higher priced oil.

 There are no viable resources indicating that Rose-Geranium is more efficient at repelling insects.
 If you examine the percentage levels of each of the following Geranium Oils you will notice they are more or less on par.
 The Rose-Geranium from South Africa and the Geranium Bourbon type from Reunion are much more expensive essential oils because the production yield from raw material to distilled oil is less which makes the oil more expensive.
 As well there are other constituents that occur in the South African and Reunion oil such as linalool and rose oxide (not listed) that make these oils smell sweeter and more rose-like and are preferred by the perfume and fragrance industry.